THE BURNING OF THE 'VOLTURNO' - PAGE 58

 I am happy to be able to show you the next image, a postcard image of Cap Trafalgar, which gives a fine indication of what the vessel must have looked like in 1914.
 The card was offered for sale via eBay in Dec.
 2008 & was in fact stated to have been mailed in 1908, That date must be in error, however, since the vessel was not built until 6 years later.
 The image appears here thanks to the kindness of 'Oliver', an eBay vendor ('mainzminze') of Mainz, Germany.
 I wrote 'out of the blue' to the vendor offering to buy a scan of the card for use on this site, & this beautiful e-mailed image was the kind response.
 Thank you Oliver!
 Your kindness is much appreciated.
 Do drop by Oliver's store, available here.

 The next beautiful image was a puzzle to the webmaster.
 It was an eBay item sold in early July 2006.
 Described as being 'SCHIFFE, DAMPFER, Gruss aus Litho, Cap Trafalgar, Hamburg-Südamerikanischen Dampfschifffahrts-Gesellschaft, 1912'.
 It depicts, however, the Cap Polonio with the name of Cap Trafalgar substituted in hand.
 Both were three funnel vessels & both were completed only in 1914 which is strange when the listing referenced year 1912.
 For a long time, I asked here if anyone knew which vessel it truly depicts.
-Ruediger Woberschal has kindly written to answer my question & advises that the ship depicted is in fact Cap Trafalgar - the window arrangement under the bridge being of 2 rows rather than three rows as it is on Cap Polonio.
+Ruediger Woberschal has kindly written to answer my question & advises that the ship depicted is in fact Cap Trafalgar - the window arrangement under the bridge being of 2 rows rather than 3 rows as it is on Cap Polonio.
+(Ruediger is referring to the area in that image below the first funnel & extending to the left, above the dark hull line).
 Thank you Ruediger!

 On the morning of Sep.
 14, 1914 the Carmania engaged the Cap Trafalgar near Trinidad.
 Now the Trinidad referred to is not the island of that name in the West Indies as one would naturally assume.
 Rather it is a small, rocky & isolated 4 by 2 mile island located about 620 miles east of the Brazilian coast.
 It is called 'Trindade' in my atlases.